rounded corner photo collage of First Light images on a slant

 Thursdays: Watch fireworks & choirs

 Visible from any outdoor vantage at Sainte-Marie, these 7 p.m. fireworks bring true magic to your First Light experience.
-As you wander through historical paths and buildings, the night sky lights up above you.

 Many thanks to lead sponsors Tay Township and NT Power for making this breathtaking display possible.